Anya10032004/Rankamin_finale_project/README.md

  5. Build a dashboard in Looker Studio

 ## 📊 Key Features / Analysis

-- Determine the profit distribution by Province in Indonesia
+- Analyze the profit distribution across provinces in Indonesia
-- Determine the top 10 branches with the highest transactions by Province
+- Identify the top 10 branches with the highest number of transactions in each province in Indonesia
-- Determine the top 10 cities by average profit per transaction
+- Determine the top 10 cities based on average profit per transaction
-- Determine the top 5 Branches with the highest Branch Ratings & the lowest Transaction ratings
+- Identify the top 5 branches with the highest branch ratings but the lowest transaction ratings
 - Determine the top 5 most profitable products
-- Determine annual revenue trends
+- Analyze annual revenue trends
-- Determine the top 10 net sales by Province in Indonesia
+- Identify the top 10 provinces with the highest net sales

 ## 📈 Dashboard

 🔗 Dashboard Link: